Child Protection Safeguarding & Prevent Policy.

 A) The Local Authority Safeguarding Partners – (local authorities, chief officers of police and clinical commission groups

 B) The Police – this includes making formal referrals to agencies where necessary

 7. Store and retain safeguarding records according to legal requirements and Acti-Fit’s safeguarding policy and procedures

-8. Work closely with management and the Head of Safeguarding to ensure they are kept up to date with safeguarding issues and are fully informed of any concerns about organisational safeguarding practice
+8. Work closely with management to ensure they are kept up to date with safeguarding issues and are fully informed of any concerns about organisational safeguarding practice

 9. Report and document regularly to the management board on issues relating to safeguarding, to ensure that safeguarding is seen as an ongoing priority issue and that safeguarding requirements are being followed at all levels of the company